 Cognitive testing is for:

-The patient who seeks to assess the neurological or cognitive underpinnings of functions related to memory, speech, and executive functioning.
+The person who seeks to assess the neurological or cognitive underpinnings of functions related to memory, speech, and executive functioning.
 Meaning, cognitive testing can help answer a question like - Do I have attention-deficit/hyperactivity disorder or am I suffering from dementia?

 Achievement testing is for:

-The patient who needs to detect learning differences as well as receive specific interventions that might help the learning process.
+The person who needs to detect learning differences as well as receive specific interventions that might help the learning process.
 Questions addressed by this type of assessment regard difficulties with writing, spelling, mathematics, etc.

 Comprehensive testing is for: